Air Conditioner Repair Checklist

 - Shut off the electrical current fully at the breaker or outside switch.

 - Clear greenery debris around the equipment.
 Once you’ve gotten rid of all the clutter within a two-foot radius, you can use a soft brush or vacuum to slowly remove dust from the unit’s fins.
-Misshapen fins can also impact efficiency, so you can attempt to correct them with a small knife.
+Misshapen fins can also impact efficiency.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Don’t get moisture on the fan motor.